Link: Apply now for the Alaska Airlines Visa® Business card

 Annual Alaska Airlines Companion Fare (& How It Works)

-Not only is the Alaska Airlines Business Card currently offering a companion fare as part of the welcome bonus, but you also get an Alaska companion fare every year on your account anniversary.
-You’ll receive a voucher that can get you a companion fare from $121 ($99 plus taxes and fees, which start at $22).
+Not only is the Alaska Airlines Business Card currently offering a companion fare as part of the welcome bonus, but you also earn an Alaska companion fare every year on your account anniversary after spending $6,000 or more on purchases within the anniversary year.
+You’ll receive a voucher that can get you a companion fare from $122 ($99 plus taxes and fees, which start at $23).

-In my opinion, the Alaska companion fare is the single most valuable companion airfare ticket offered by any US airline credit card.
+In my opinion, the Alaska companion fare is one of the most valuable companion airfare tickets offered by any US airline credit card.
 The basic restrictions associated with the companion fare are:

 - The companion fare is only valid for tickets booked in economy, though all economy fare classes are included; you can travel throughout Alaska’s route network, including on international flights